The Ultimate Guide to Instagram Reels

 And what’s even better?
 You’ll reach a whole new audience doing so.
 Your Reels will show up on users’ Reels tab and just like that, they’ll be able to tap the follow button right away.

-Posting educational content is a great place to start — give your followers your top 5 travel tips, teach them how to get the perfect photo, or show them how to style a skirt 5 ways.
+Posting educational content is a great place to start — give your followers your top 5 travel tips, teach them how to get the perfect photo, how to write the perfect caption, or show them how to style a skirt 5 ways.

 Instagram Reels is a huge opportunity for brands and businesses looking to drive awareness and sales from the platform.